EmeraldTechnopath/Em_Auto_Switch_Hair/README.md

 **Limitations:**

-Currently, you cannot change the hair mid-game by any means.
+- Currently, you cannot change the hair mid-game by any means.
 It will cause multiple hairs to stack on top of each other.
+- Multiplayer or multi-Tav games won't work since you'd have multiple players at once.

 **Credits:**